Angelika Brandt: Career and impact

 From 2011 to 2015 Brandt served on the scientific steering committee for the Southern Ocean Observing System (SOOS) and is still one of Germany's national representative at SOOS.
 She served as a supporting session leader for session M-2 (Southern Ocean Life and Ecology) at the Scientific Committee on Antarctic Research (SCAR) Horizon Scan retreat, and was a member of the scientific steering committee for the international and collaborative Census for the Diversity of Abyssal Marine Life (CeDAMar) and project leader and ANtarctic benthic DEEP-sea biodiversity: colonization history and recent community patterns (ANDEEP) project.
 She still serves as a steering committee member of the SCAR Scientific Research Program (SRP) State of the Antarctic Ecosystem AntEco.
 Brandt is also one of Germany's representatives to the SCAR Scientific Science Group-Life Sciences (SSG-LG).
 She is currently a member of the Marine Biodiversity and Ecosystem Functioning project at the EU Network of Excellence, serves as a science advisor to the Atlantic Ocean Observing System (Atlantos) and is the head of Invertebrate II collection at CeNak.

 Brandt has been a fellow of the Linnean Society (UK) since 2003, a member of the Akademie der Wissenschaften und der Literatur Mainz (Germany) since 2012, the Deutsche Zoologische Gesellschaft (DZG), Deutsche Gesellschaft für Polarforschung (DGP), Gesellschaft für biologische Systematik (GfbS), the Society (TCS, USA), the Systematics Association (UK), the Biological Society of Washington, and Gesellschaft deutscher Naturforscher und Ärzte (GdNÄ).
 She served as European Governor to the Crustacean society (TCS, USA) from 2000 to 2002.
 She has also served as the deputy chair of the Deutsche Gesellschaft für Meeresforschung (DGM) and was on the advisory board of ESF ERICOM-RV Aurora Borealis Science (ESAP) Member (2009 - 2012).
 Brandt currently serves on the senate commission on oceanography at the German Research Foundation (DFG).
 She also performs advisory roles, including the Annette-Barthelt Foundation, the German Academic Exchange Service (DAAD), the Science Planning & Coordination committee of the Australian National Antarctic Research (ANARE), and the Natural Environmental Research Council (NERC) (UK).
 Since 2008 she has served on the editorial board for the Journal of Marine Biodiversity as well as serving on Polish Polar Research (PPR).

 Awards and honors

 Brandt's PhD was awarded with the Annette-Barthelt Foundation science prize in 1992.
 She became a fellow of the Linnean Society of London in 2003.
 Her co-authored 2007 Nature publication was designated as 4th of the 10 most important scientific discoveries 2007 by Time magazine and she received the National Geographic Society award for Adventurer of the Year 2007.
 In 2008 Brandt was awarded the SCAR Medal for excellences in Polar Sciences.
 In 2012 Brandt was invited to give a plenary lecture at the XXXII SCAR OSC.
+In 2022, she received the Carlo Heip Award, which she accepted during the 6th World Conference on Marine Biodiversity in 2023.